 While certainly smaller than Alibaba and DHgate, it still lists more than 8,000 suppliers and provides access to more than 2.5 million different products.

-Unlike Alibaba and DHgate, SaleHoo requires users to pay a fee to access its database of suppliers.
+Unlike Alibaba and DHgate, SaleHoo requires users to pay a fee to access its database of vendors.
 It’s an annual fee of $67 per year, or you can pay $127 to gain lifetime access to the directory.

 SaleHoo guarantees to refund you within 60 days if you decide the platform isn’t suitable for your needs.